Armenian illuminated manuscripts: Emergence

-Other manuscripts include: the Gospel of Baltimore (Walters Art Museum, Ms. 537) produced in 966, which is an example of a radical transformation of the architectural decorations with its use of small geometric paterns, or the 'Gospel of Vahapar' (Matenadaran, Ms. 10780), produced before 1088 in Vaspurakan or Melitene, it includes sixty-six Christological illustrations in the text, in a naïve but lively style, and accompanied by speech scrolls reminiscent to modern comic strips, it is the probable source of inspiration in the 14th century for the Gospel of Gladzor.
+Other manuscripts include: the Gospel of Baltimore (The Gospels of the Translators or The Four Gospels) (Walters Art Museum, Ms. 537) produced in 966, which is an example of a radical transformation of the architectural decorations with its use of small geometric patterns, or the 'Gospel of Vahapar' (Matenadaran, Ms. 10780), produced before 1088 in Vaspurakan or Melitene, it includes sixty-six Christological illustrations in the text, in a naïve but lively style, and accompanied by speech scrolls reminiscent to modern comic strips, it is the probable source of inspiration in the 14th century for the Gospel of Gladzor.

 The Seljuk invasions of the second half of the eleventh century marked another halt, and it also started the beginning of a period of decline for the art of miniatures in Greater Armenia until the thirteenth century (with rare exceptions, such as the Gospel of Matenadaran, Ms. 2877, decorated with great attention to small details), while a renewal was taking place in Cilicia.